EricBoittier/FF-Fit/README.md

 # FF-Energy
 A package for calculating the energy of a system of particles using a force field.

+## A "minimal" example for setting up the force field fitting

 ```python

 import numpy as np